 President Donald Trump vowed to crack down on companies that moved jobs overseas.
 But Congress waived tariffs for companies to import products they once made in America.

 One of the most dangerous companies in the U.S. took advantage of immigrant workers.
 Then, when they got injured or fought for better conditions, it used America’s laws against them.

-How insurance companies use a Florida law to get undocumented immigrants arrested and deported when they get hurt at work — and what it means in Trump’s America
+How insurance companies and employers use a Florida law to get undocumented immigrants arrested and deported when they get hurt at work — and what it means in Trump’s America

 Driven by big business and insurers, states are dismantling their workers’ comp systems, slashing benefits to injured workers and making it more difficult for them to get medical care.